puppetlabs/puppet-docs/source/puppet/4.5/reference/subsystem_catalog_compilation.markdown

 Finally, it's possible to write a custom node terminus that retrieves classes, variables, and environments from any kind of external system.

-### Step 2: Set Variables from the Node Object, from Facts, and from the Certificate
+### Step 2: Set variables from the node object, from facts, and from the certificate

 * Any variables provided by the node object will now be set as top-scope Puppet variables.
 * The node's facts are also set as top-scope variables.